gregmolnar/styleguide/Ruby.md

 * Use soft-tabs, 2 space width.
 * Strip whitespace from all empty lines.
 * Use Unix-style line endings.
+* Always include a blank new line at the end of every file.
 * Use spaces around operators, after commas, colons and semicolons.
 * No spaces after `(`, `[`, `{` and before `}`, `]` and `)`.
 * Don't indent the `when`s, but indent the `when` blocks.